-- In rare cases, the French government will consider allowing travel in humanitarian situations and in cases of business activity important to the French economy, and have announced a program to allow unmarried couples to reunite.
+- In rare cases, the French government will consider allowing travel for otherwise unqualified travelers in humanitarian situations and in cases of business activity important to the French economy, and have announced a program to allow unmarried couples to reunite.
 Persons may inquire about such allowances with the French Embassy in Washington, DC (email@example.com).

 - The United States Embassy has no standing to intervene or advocate for the private travel of United States citizens to France.
 Please contact your nearest French Embassy or French Consulate or refer to France Visas.
 If you are already in France, please contact your nearest Prefecture or refer to the Ministry of the Interior or Prefecture de Police.

 - Anyone entering France or transiting through France must have an attestation, available here.
 You do not need an endorsement from the Embassy for this attestation.

 - Transit passengers through Charles De Gaulle Airport are being allowed under certain conditions.
 Transiting passengers may not leave the international zone and will not be admitted to France unless otherwise qualified to enter France.
 Luggage must be checked through to your final destination.
 You will not be permitted to leave the international zone to collect and recheck baggage.
 The duration of transit must be less than 24 hours.
 For more information regarding entry into France, we refer you to the Ministry of Foreign Affairs.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes.

 - All travelers, except fully vaccinated travelers with a health pass coming from a European Area country, must present results of a negative COVID test.
 The type of test and the time frame for the test vary depending on the color classification of the country and the vaccination status of the traveler.
 Please see the information above under Entry and Exit requirements.